Where can you find Nursery Rhymes & Children’s Songs with Lyrics?

 Well, everyone enjoys nursery rhymes back from the time of their preschool or in school.
 Some of them are so impactful that we remember them even today.
-Even a slight rhyme or sentence takes us back in childhood when singing such songs or rhymes was appreciated by everyone.
+Even a slight rhyme or sentence takes us back to childhood when singing such songs or rhymes was appreciated by everyone.
 Nursery rhymes make the child enthusiastic and they can be a wonderful opportunity to initiate communication between the child, parents, teachers, and grandparents.
 These are meant to bring your family time and sing together the lyrics by heart.

 Benefits of Nursery rhymes and Songs

-Nursery rhymes can make immeasurable improvements in your child’s speech, ability to read and speak fluently.
+Nursery rhymes can make immeasurable improvements in your child’s speech, and ability to read and speak fluently.
 Some of them are listed below:

 - Development of speech and language

-In the initial phase of the development of sensory acknowledgment and their control, nursery rhymes set the ground for developing auditory skills in the child.
+In the initial phase of the development of sensory acknowledgment and their control, animal nursery rhymes set the ground for developing auditory skills in the child.
 By mere listening, they learn to recognise different words and try to imitate them.

 Nursery rhymes have repetitive lines.
 Children practice them and eventually learn to recite them and use the words and phrases in their daily use.
-For instance, whenever the child sees the moon or star, no wonder he starts with reciting the poem twinkle, twinkle little star!
+For instance, whenever the child sees the moon or star, no wonder he starts by reciting the poem twinkle, twinkle little star!
 Secondly, these nursery rhymes and songs help them to develop language skills.
 They get familiar with the flow of language.